ggarbuglia/TfsExtensions/overview.md

 ## Set Assembly Version Task

-This task finds all AssemblyInfo.* files on the given root path and replace the version on them.
+This task finds all AssemblyInfo files on the given root path and replace the version on them.
-Also, if you use the SharedAssemblyInfo.* file on the root folder of your solution or elsewhere, you can make version changes there too.
+Also, if you use the SharedAssemblyInfo file on the root folder of your solution or elsewhere, you can make version changes there too.

+## Copy Files via PS Session Task

+This task copies all the files from a specific path using a Powershell Session on a remote server target path.
+Usefull for nontrusted domain or not shared servers.